mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Rising river levels today may lead to flooding.
 Flooding is possible from the 18 December 2025 .
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
 - Rising river levels today may lead to flooding.
 Flooding is possible from 18 December 2025 for the next few days.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubilee Bridge to Fladbury may be impacted.
-Peaks:- Evesham 2.4m - 2.8m Friday AM,  Bredon 2.3m to 2.5m overnight Thursday 18/12 PM.
+Peaks:- Evesham 2.4m - 2.8m Friday AM, Bredon 2.3m to 2.5m Friday 19/12 PM.
 Further rainfall is forecast over the next 24 hours.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: Bristol Frome catchment
 - High river levels today may lead to flooding.
 Flooding is possible on 18 December 2025.
 Flooding is forecast to affect locations near the Bristol Frome, Bristol Floating Harbour, with low lying land and roads expected to be most affected, particularly around Areas most at risk include St John's Way in Chipping Sodbury and Damson Bridge.
 Levels are currently stable but are expected to increase in response to heavy rainfall on Thursday 18 December 2025.
 We are monitoring rainfall and river levels and will issue updates as necessary.
 Avoid using low lying footpaths and any bridges near local watercourses.
 The road may be flooded at Damson Bridge.
 This message will be updated by 10:30AM on 19 December 2025 or as the situation changes.